ryangerardwilson/vimtutor-advanced/text.md

 system window - Super+T: for the CPU usage stats - Super+M: for your music app/Spotify - Super+Esc: to restart/shutdown computer

+5d.
+Omarchy just makes it easier to copy paste across interfaces, with a unified Super-c/v, as well as a clipboard manager with Super-Ctrl-v.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 8.2 EDITING IN INSERT MODE WITH CTRL+O CHEATS AND TARGETED DELETES